-The AP has received an HCCA TXOP Response frame from all the APs to which HCCA TXOP Advertisement frames were sent, with the status field equal to 0 (“Successful”).
+The AP has received an HCCA TXOP Response frame from all the APs to which HCCA TXOP advertisements were sent, with the status field equal to 0 (“Successful”).

-At least two beacon frames have been received from all the APs to which the HCCA TXOP Advertisement frames were sent.
+At least two beacon frames have been received from all the APs to which HCCA TXOP advertisements were sent.

-A beacon containing the HCCA TXOP Update Count element is received from all the APs to which the HCCA TXOP Advertisement frames were sent
+A beacon containing the HCCA TXOP Update Count element is received from all the APs to which HCCA TXOP advertisements were sent

 A period of three dot11BeaconPeriod TU has elapsed.